AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-editor.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: The scenario editor in Adobe Workfront Fusion
+title: The scenario editor in [!DNL Adobe] Workfront Fusion
 description: The scenario editor allows you to create and edit scenarios in a visual interface.
 author: Becky
 feature: Workfront Fusion